Joon-Klaps/viralgenie/docs/customisation/databases.md

 >NC_001731; usual name=Molluscum contagiosum virus; clinical level=SPECIES; clinical typing=unknown; species=Molluscum contagiosum virus; taxid=10279; acronym=MOCV; nucleic acid=DNA; circular=N; segment=N/A; host=Human,Vertebrate;
 ```

-An easy to use public database to creata a custom consenus annotation dataset is [BV-BRC](https://www.bv-brc.org/).
+An easy to use public database with a lot of metadata is [BV-BRC](https://www.bv-brc.org/).
 Sequences can be extracted using their [CLI-tool](https://www.bv-brc.org/docs/cli_tutorial/index.html) and linked to their [metadata](https://www.bv-brc.org/docs/cli_tutorial/cli_getting_started.html#the-bv-brc-database)

 Here we select all viral genomes that are not lab reassortments and are reference genomes and add metadata attributes to the output.
+> This is an example, in case you need to have a more elaborate dataset then virosaurus, be more inclusive towards your taxa of interest and include more metadata attributes.

 ```bash
 # download annotation metadata +/- 5s